Chapter 4:

 [English] Clã de Ataque

 I died a completely pointless death.
 Couldn't even mourn my family and was already thrown into a chaotic situation.
 Lost contact Biel.
-Was completely useless in combat and then couldn't even show my worth in creating the shelter …
+Was completely useless in combat and then couldn't even show my worth in the one thing I spent all my points on …

 “Daniel.
 You can go to sleep.
 I'll keep watch”